Medicare FAQs

 - if you make a voluntary acknowledgement of incorrect payments such as after receiving a letter asking you to review your billings or following a targeted campaign (where Medicare has sent you a letter highlighting an anomaly in your practice)

-- to debts resulting from inappropriate practice following referral to the Professional Services Review
+- to debts resulting from inappropriate practice following referral to the PSR

 - to debts resulting from a false or misleading statement that can be shown to have been made by someone other than the practitioner